How to Insulate a Bay Window

 - Fix the insulated plaster board sheets to the timber battens.
 Use 8 screws per sheet.

 - We also recommend insulating the window side walls.
-However, you will need thinner insulated plaster board, around 30mm.
+However, you will need thinner insulated plaster board such as 25mm of PIR bonded to 12.5mm of plasterboard.
 This bay window was also insulated above using rock wool.
 It used to be a recessed ceiling.

 - Below are images of the whole room finished.
 The room is much warmer since the bay window has been insulated properly.
 Did you manage to follow this how to insulate a bay window guide? please let us know.

-We hope you have enjoyed this how to insulate a bay window guide.
-Please feel free to comment below.
+We hope you have enjoyed this how to insulate a bay window guide